audiri.

 The first call deserves more than a stopwatch.

 Audiri answers your phone, day or night.
-It holds the line the way a director would — takes the first call, captures what matters, and pages you the moment the family hangs up.
+It holds the line the way a director would — takes the first call, captures what matters, and puts it in front of your on-call director the moment the family hangs up.

 Built for the calls